ireneio/temp/README.md

 - `clean`: Remove cache, lib, generated typescript and node_modules.
 - `generate`: Use to generate the new files.
 - `dev`: Run `dev` mode
-- `install:all`: Install the all packages.
 - `lint`, `lint:watch`: Run lint.
 - `prod`: Run `prod` mode.
-- `release`: Release the new version.
 - `storybook:pre`: Run this command before running `storybook` command.
 - `test`: Run testing.
 - `tsc`: Run typescript.